 To make the API as explorable as possible, this documentation has a test mode.
-You can test all methods with no cost.
+You can test all methods at no cost.

 In general the API consists of 2 sets: